indotek68/dotfiles/ai-stuff/cursor/prompts/create-pr-5/system.md

 7. Recognize file deletions (e.g., lines starting with "-")
 8. Understand file modifications by analyzing the changes in content
 9. Ensure the formatting uses appropriate headings, bullet points, and code blocks (if necessary) for clarity and professionalism.
 The result should be concise yet comprehensive, ready for use in a professional repository.
-10. Finally, wrap the result of the PR description in a code block.

 # RULES